 Extensions should never be glued to the skin of the eyelid!

 If the extensions are glued to the skin and the natural lash, it will prevent the natural lash from growing and shedding as it would normally do.
-As a result, it can cause an inflammatory response which can lead to itching.
+As a result, you’ll have inflammation, redness, and itching.

-Another common mistake I see is multiple lashes can get glued to one another, causing stickies.
-The bad news is they can itch and pain when the natural lashes finally grow longer after a week.
+Another common mistake I see is multiple lashes glued to one another, causing stickies.
+The bad news is that this faux pas will cause itchiness and pain.
+When the shorter natural lash starts growing, it will pull on the other one.

 #4 Inadequate Aftercare